Kangoula/dotfiles/README.md

-# i3dot
+# dotfiles
-my i3 config files
+all my dotfiles and i3 config

 # Dependencies